wudonghao/Hand-Segmentation/Readme.md

 ## Warning

 1.Notice that dirs in this work are absolute path.
-Please change it for your usage.
+Please change them for your usage.

 2.In order to process the image, it is split into two squares (a left on and a right one), and each square is passed into the net.
 The two square masks are then merged again to produce the final image.
 As a consequence, the height of the image must be strictly superior than half the width.
 Make sure the width is even too.
 Images for training in this work are avaliable with a size of 1918 * 1280.
 Please resize your own data or optimize this project to your convenience.